-If you have health, family or financial troubles that are interfering with your studies, going part-time for at least a semester or two could be an option for you (see more details here, and the transfer form here).
+If you have health, family or financial troubles that are interfering with your studies, going part-time for at least a semester or two could be an option for you, the transfer form can be found here.
 A "leave of absence" for a semester or two may also help (you can find the form here).
-However, going part-time or taking a leave can have disadvantages (for example in terms of scholarships, health insurance, and your visa if you're international), so to help in situations where you're really struggling and these courses of action can't help, we do have a department "graduate emergency pot" to help out in cases of financial need; please write to the Graduate Coordinator explaining your situation, and ask your advisor to supply a support letter too.
+However, going part-time or taking a leave can have disadvantages (for example in terms of scholarships, health insurance, and your visa if you're an international student), so to help in situations where you're really struggling and these courses of action can't help, we do have a department "graduate emergency pot" to help out in cases of financial need; please write to the Graduate Coordinator explaining your situation, and ask your advisor to supply a support letter too.

 |Gryphon Athletics||The official athletics department of the university.
 Services offered include fitness & recreation centres, clubs for a variety of sports, information on varsity athletics and games, individual & group fitness classes for a wide range of activities, personal physical training, and many more.
 Headquarters is the W. F. Mitchell Athletics Centre at the southeastern corner of campus.|

 |Health & Performance Centre||The on-campus physical rehabilitation centre.
 They specialize in the diagnosis, treatment, and rehabilitation of acute and chronic orthopedic, musculoskeletal, sport and activity-related injuries.|

 |Student Health Services||The on-campus clinic is located at the J.T.
 Powell building.
 In addition to providing primary medical care to full-time and part-time, undergraduate and graduate students along with their families and visitors, SHS promotes comprehensive health as well as initiatives to prevent disease spread.
 Their website contains many resources in promoting health.|